 OK, admittedly, this one is technically a town, not a city.
 But we think this gem deserves a spot on the list.
 With more than 250 restaurants, this world-class resort town has lots to offer hungry travellers, from casual dockside dining at Skull Creek Boathouse to fancy French-inspired seafood served under twinkly lights at Charlies L’etoile Verte (they write their entire menu daily).

 Every year, Hilton Head hosts a weeklong seafood festival that celebrates the best and brightest in Southern cooking.
 You can attend dinners hosted by celebrity chefs, crack a beer with America's best pitmasters and get your paws buttered up at a clambake to end all clambakes.

 View on Instagram

-Sourdough bread may have taken over the internet and the kitchens of millions during the pandemic, but it's old news to the bakers of San Fransico, who have been perfecting this ancient practice for decades — the city's Boudin Bakery has been churning out loaves since 1849.
+Sourdough bread may have taken over the internet and the kitchens of millions since the pandemic started, but it's old news to the bakers of San Francisco, who have been perfecting this ancient practice for decades — the city's Boudin Bakery has been churning out loaves since 1849.

 Every day, breadheads can be found lining up outside bakeries like The Mill, Acme Bread, Tartine Bakery and Semifreddi’s for a loaf of the good stuff.
 Pro trip: Sourdough is great for dipping into a steaming hot bowl of clam chowder.
 Better yet, slurp your clam chowder from a freshly baked sourdough bowl at Pier 39's Pier Market.

 For a break from the carbs, head to local-fave Vietnamese restaurant Tu Lan or fight for a seat at Swan Oyster Depot.